LSSTDESC/imSim/doc/config.rst

 The class is used to create the PSF which is induced by the atmosphere.
 There are two parametric PSFs available: a double Gaussian and a Kolmogorov PSF.
 The ``AtmosphericPSF`` type is a fully ray-traced turbulent atmosphere with multiple atmospheric layers.
 Additionally, you can optionally add a parametric PSF screen which simulates the Rubin Optics.

+.. _AtmosphericPSF-label:

 Key Name: atmosphericPSF
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This keyword enables an atmospheric PSF with 6 randomly generated atmospheric screens.
 Photons are raytraced through this atmosphere to produce a realistic atmospheric PSF.
-See section (``needs to be added``) for more information on the model.

 .. warning::
     You should not attempt to use the option to add parametric optics (through the ``doOpt`` option) if you are using fully ray-traced optics.
 Otherwise, you will simulate the optics twice.
 See See :ref:`the stamp keyword <stamp-label>` below how to activate the ray-traced mode.